 NextSTL is the preeminent online source for information and thought provoking commentary and analysis on issues large and small in St. Louis.
 With thousands of blog posts from more than a hundred authors and regular updates and commentary on Twitter and Facebook, the site is a must read for anyone who cares about the future of our cities.

-Focused on a variety of urban issues, the built environment, politics and policy, transportation and preservation, the blog has been cited by the Wall Street Journal, the St. Louis Post-Dispatch, KMOX, St. Louis Public Radio, and many other local news sources as well as The Atlantic Cities, Architect’s Newspaper, Planetizen, Next City, and Streetsblog.
+Focused on a variety of urban issues including architecture, development, transportation, historic preservation, urban planning and design and public policy in St. Louis, NextSTL has been cited by the Wall Street Journal, the St. Louis Post-Dispatch, KMOX, St. Louis Public Radio, KSDK, and many other local news sources as well as The Atlantic Cities, Strong Towns, Architect’s Newspaper, Planetizen, Next City, and Streetsblog.

 Every day decisions both large and small are made that shape our built environment.
 Many of these decisions are made with no public input or worse yet, with no particular knowledge of the subject at hand.
 A demolition is approved, a variance granted, a policy changed, streetlights chosen—and this is the process that over time creates our city.
 Where we live, where we work, where we travel are the result of this often mundane process.
 Only by being attentive to the choices before us can we effect a more livable future for our neighborhoods and cities.

 More important than any stance on a particular issue is that people are attentive to the choices before us and how we can build a more livable future for our neighborhoods and cities.
 Too few of us are engaged in our communities, and this neglect has led to much of what we now dislike about our towns and cities.
 Because of this, those who choose to become engaged can and will have substantial influence.